krithiga7/covid-19-tracker-/README.md

 11.covid tracker enables public to see the variance of the conformed cases to stay cautious and also red alert will be shown

 OUTPUT/ POST CONDITION:
 Covid  19 tracker with real time data and easy to access website

 NON-FUNCTIONAL REQUIREMENTS:
-1.Security.
+1. Security.
-2.Secured website.
+2. Secured website.
-3.Covid 19 tracker website may not access any private and sensitive data
+3. Covid 19 tracker website may not access any private and sensitive data

 PERFORMANCE:
-1.Peak Load Performance (durng covid period)
+1. Peak Load Performance (durng covid period)
-2.Admin application<2sec
+2. Admin application<2sec
-3.Non peak load performance
+3. Non peak load performance
-4.admin application<2sec
+4. admin application<2sec

 AVAILABILITY:
-       99.99 % Availability
+       1. 99.99 % Availability

 STANDARD FEATURES:
        1.Scalability